CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2023-09-18-LXD_Playground_for_K8s.md

 tags: [ "LXD", "Kubernetes", "k0s", "K3s", "cloud-init" ]
 ---

-This article describes a way to build [LXD](https://ubuntu.com/lxd) system containers usable to create [Kubernetes](https://kubernetes.io/) servers and workers on a single host.
+This article describes a way to build with [LXD](https://ubuntu.com/lxd) system containers usable to create [Kubernetes](https://kubernetes.io/) servers and workers on a single host.

 Using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) allows for configuring users, IP addresses and SSH keys for those containers.

+**Important:**

-There will be another article with a practical, scripted way to do all these but is important to understand the main steps.
+- There will be another article with a practical, scripted way to do all these but is important to understand the main steps.
+- [Test k0s and K3s using LXD]({% post_url 2023-09-26-LXD_k0s_K3s %}) shows how to use this playground.

 Here are the steps: